magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-badreferer.md

        ![Add bad referrer dictionary items]

     -  Click **Cancel** to return to the system configuration page.

-For more information on using Edge Dictionaries with your VCL snippets, see Fastly's [Creating and using Edge Dictionaries](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries) and their example [custom VCL snippets](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries#custom-vcl-examples).
+For more information about Edge Dictionaries, see [Creating and using Edge Dictionaries](https://docs.fastly.com/guides/edge-dictionaries/working-with-dictionaries-using-the-api) and [custom VCL snippets](https://docs.fastly.com/guides/edge-dictionaries/working-with-dictionaries-using-the-api#custom-vcl-examples) in the Fastly documentation.

 ## Create a custom VCL snippet to block referrer spam